Oblique transition in hypersonic double-wedge flow: Transition to turbulence

 Here, $\tau^*_{w}$ is the dimensional shear stress at the wall, $\rho^*_{e}$ and $u^*_{e}$ are the dimensional density and streamwise velocity at the boundary layer edge, $L_{z}$ is the spanwise extent of the computational domain, and $T = 4 L_{x}/u^*_{\infty}$.
 The values of $C_{f}$ in laminar flows over a $12$ degree wedge and over the double-wedge are also plotted for comparison.
 The skin friction coefficient drops because of flow separation but it grows again after reattachment.
 Near and downstream of reattachment, we observe a significant difference between laminar and turbulent values of $C_f$.
 After $Re_{x} = 11.5 \times 10^{5}$, when $C_f$ starts to decay with $x$, the wall-friction coefficient is about seven times larger than its laminar counterpart.
-A comparison with the Van-Driest turbulent correlation for standard compressible boundary layers demonstrates that the flow on the second wedge is approaching fully developed turbulent values towards the end of the computational domain.
+A comparison with the Van-Driest turbulent correlation for standard compressible boundary layers demonstrates that the flow on the second wedge is approaching fully developed turbulent values towards the end of the computational domain. \tc{black}{In addition to skin friction, transition also has a significant impact on wall temperature.
+Additional details about the mean temperature and the wall statistics are included in appendix~\ref{app.temp}.}